 Step 2: Launch Recoverit and Choose a Drive

-The software will scan the whole drive and you can restore the files that have been found by the software to your device.
-Recovering files from a device has never been this easier.
-With Recoverit Data Recovery, you can say goodbye to the worries that comes with losing a file.
+The software will scan the whole drive, and you can restore the files that have been found by the software to your device.
+Recovering files from a device have never been this easier.
+With Recoverit Data Recovery, you can say goodbye to the worries that come with losing a file.

-USB format on Mac can sometimes go wrong or you may accidentally delete some data.
+USB format on Mac can sometimes go wrong, or you may accidentally delete some data.
 Many times we do not mean to erase something but do it mistakenly.
 Then we wreck our brains looking for ways to get back the lost data due to USB format on Mac.
-Fortunately help is on the way as there are some programs that enable you to recover deleted data from USB drives.
+Fortunately, help is on the way as some programs enable you to recover deleted data from USB drives.